wtcooper/modUtils/README.md

 removeZeroVar(): Rip of caret::nearZeroVar that just looks at % of most frequent, not relative to the second most frequent. <br />
 convToBinary(): Converts select columns to binary. <br />
 convToDummy(): Converts select factor/character columns to dummy coded columns using a data.table approach. <br />
-balanceClasses(): Simple random class balancer for multinomial targets that does up- or down-sampling. <br />
+balanceClasses(): Simple random class balancer for multinomial targets that does up- or down-sampling - you supply how many observations per class you want. <br />

 #### Model evaluation functions include: <br />